Conquest of the Canary Islands: Conquest of Gran Canaria (1478–1483)

 There were three stages in the conquest of Gran Canaria:

 a) Initial stage, June – December 1478.
 The first expeditionary force disembarked on La Isleta on 24 June 1478.
 The force was commanded by Juan Rejón and Dean Bermúdez, as representative of the Bishop of San Marcial del Rubicón, Juan de Frías, who was a co-financier of the expedition.
 They founded Real de La Palmas near to Barranco de Guiniguada on the site of the present day Las Palmas de Gran Canaria.
 A few days later the first battle of the campaign took place near to Real when the islanders were defeated.
-This initial victory gave the Castilians control of the north east corner of the island.
+This initial victory gave the Castilians control of the northeast corner of the island.

 b) Guanche resistance and Castilian divisions from the close of 1478 until 1481.
 This period is defined by aboriginal resistance in the mountainous interior, the lack of men and materials and internal disputes between the invaders.
 During this stage Juan Rejón was dismissed on the orders of the Catholic Monarchs.
 His place was taken by Pedro Fernández de Algaba who was subsequently executed by order of the deposed Rejón.
 The naming of Pedro de Vera as the new governor of the island and the arrest of Juan Rejón put an end to the in-fighting that had continued until 1481.